sekar3s/Terraform-Lab/Lab/Lab 0 - Install and Configure Terraform.md

 ## Summary

-In this LAB we completed the following activities
+In this lab, we completed the following activities:

 1. Installation of prerequisites to run a Terraform template, by installing Azure CLI manually
 2. Download of Terraform, and system variables configuration to execute Terraform from Path in the local system